GUNUNG · Ethiopia

 Climbing Experiences

 Tullu Dimtu is usually climbed as part of a multi-day Bale Mountains circuit (5–7 days), but can also be reached in a day via the gravel road from Goba directly to the Sanetti Plateau (~3,900 m), followed by a short walk to the summit.
 The main draw is not just the peak but the extraordinary afroalpine ecosystem: Ethiopian wolves frequently spotted hunting rodents in the early morning, mountain nyala, and sweeping fields of giant lobelia.
-The Harenna Forest on the southern slopes adds further ecological diversity to the journey.
+The Harenna Forest on the southern slopes adds further ecological diversity.
+Sources range from summit vlogs and Sanetti wildlife footage to accounts of driving one of Africa's highest roads and the national park's own guidance.

 References